rwinzinger/CUB-codesamples-1/README.md

 There is a Dockerfile in docker/images/eventstore which customizes the official eventstore image (paths for db and log)

 Create the new image with calling docker builf -t cub/eventstore . in that folder

+All containers are now connected to the eventstore (but only a few events are used).
+Basic classes for handling events are EventstoreConnection, EventHandler and EventHandlerRegistry (in module technical) and the event classes in the services.
+For example, the CreateCustomerEvent in customer-service now saves a new customer to the database emits an event CustomerCreatedEvent after that.
+The login-service defines a handler for that (CustomerCreatedEventHandler) and as soon as it receives such an event, it saves a new account to its own database.

+The logins-service uses a "catch-up" handler for that.
+When it connects to the eventstore, it tells the eventstore the id of the last processed event.
+The eventstore will then send all events that happend in the meantime and switch to "live-mode" after that.

+The cart-service is completely event sourced.
+It does not use a database to store the shopping carts but recreates them from past events.
+If a cart is needed, the cart entity (aggregate) is instantiated and all events for that cart are replayed.